oconnellryan/oconnellryan.github.io/nba-ticket-pricing.md

 &nbsp;<br>

 **Graphs of New Rows Created:** &nbsp;<br>
-The front row view seats appear to have a premium while the WCA seats are not very expensive in the lower bowl:
+The front row view seats appear to have a premium while the WCA seats are not very expensive in the lower bowl: &nbsp;<br>
 <img src="/assets/nba/lb_rows_graph2.png" alt="Image" width="600"/>
 The front row view seats have an average price around the same as row 1 seats in the upper bowl.
-The upper bowl WCA seats have the highest average prices in the upper bowl:
+The upper bowl WCA seats have the highest average prices in the upper bowl: &nbsp;<br>
 <img src="/assets/nba/ub_rows2.png" alt="Image" width="600"/>

 &nbsp;<br>